Parliament: Proceedings begin in Rajya Sabha, Nirmala Sitharaman to reply on Union Budget

 Proceedings in Rajya Sabha began on Friday at 9 am in what is scheduled to be the last day of the first leg of the Budget session of the Parliament.
 The Parliament sitting for Saturday has been cancelled and the House will convene again for the second leg of the Budget session on March 8.

-Union Finance Minister Nirmala Sitharaman will reply to the House on the discussion on the Union Budget she presented on February 1.
+Union Finance Minister Nirmala Sitharaman will reply to the House at 2 pm on the discussion on the Union Budget she presented on February 1.

 Live updates